-Ableton Live: 16- or 24-bit WAV depending on your sound card.
+Ableton Live: 24-bit WAV.
 Live creates its own time-compression/expansion tags when you drag and drop the loops.

-Adobe Audition: 16-bit WAV unless you know your soundcard supports 24-bit.
-Again, the program default is 16-bit so you would know if you had changed it or not.
+Adobe Audition: 16- or 24-Bit WAVs.
 According to this article in Keyboard Magazine, AA does interpret Acid format for tempo changes.

 Cakewalk Products: Unless you are already recording in 24-bit, we recommend 16-bit WAV.
 (The default is 16-bit, so you would know if you would know if you are using 24-bit.)
 Most new Cakewalk products read the TCE tags in Acid files, called "Groove Clips" in Cakewalk materials.

 Digital Performer: For many people the preferred format for DP is REX files.
-However, in recent years DP has added Acid file support (3.1 and above) and Apple Loops (4.5 and above).
+However, in recent years DP has added Acid file support and supposedly Apple Loops.
 We recommend the WAV or Apple Loops as because REX files sometimes present technical glitches.

 Fruity Loops: 16-bit WAV, unless you are already using 24-bit.